 How'd your parents feel about it?

-Um they know I've taken my the safety precautions, so they're all right with me working.
+They know I'm taking the safety precautions, so they're all right with me working.

 Right.

-Uh at any point where you're getting nervous at all, because there were a couple of days, Long Island was looking pretty scary.
+Because there were a couple of days Long Island was looking pretty scary.

-And uh that doesn't go for like everyone in New York, but I felt I felt pretty healthy every day.
+And that doesn't go for everyone in New York, but I felt pretty healthy every day.

-So I don't think I I've never really felt scared.
+So I don't think I've never really felt scared.

 I work later in the evening.